vtinney/mh-onboarding-site/docs/hia.md

 The model output is a gridded surface of concentrations.
 To turn that into exposure, we overlay it on gridded population so each person is assigned the concentration where they live, and we compute population-weighted concentrations.
 Population weighting matters: a high concentration over an empty industrial zone contributes little to exposure, while a moderate concentration over a dense neighborhood contributes a lot.

 We also calibrate and check modeled concentrations against real measurements wherever possible.
 This is why the Monterrey project invests in building out a black carbon monitoring network, ground monitors anchor and validate the modeled surfaces, and they enable the short-term epidemiology (linking daily black carbon to daily hospital admissions) that modeling alone cannot provide.
-Satellites are a third source of concentration information, covered in section 2.4.
+Satellites are a third source of concentration information.

 ### Link 4: The health impact assessment (turning concentrations into outcomes)

-Now we are back to section 2.1.
 We take the population-weighted concentration (or the change in it under a policy), apply the chosen concentration-response function, multiply by the baseline disease rate and population, and sum to get attributable or avoided health outcomes.
 Add valuation and you have the economic benefit.
 The tool many practitioners use to operationalize this last step is the U.S. EPA's BenMAP-CE, which packages the health impact function, default CRFs, and valuation into a usable platform.

 ### The chain in one sentence